jaxxstorm/unseal/README.md

 ## CAPath

-Unseal does not support HTTP API calls, and you probably shouldn't be using Vault over HTTP anyway :)
+Unseal does not support unsecured HTTP API calls, and you probably shouldn't be using Vault over HTTP anyway :)

 All your vault servers may use different CA certs, so you can specify a directory with CA certs in it which vault will read and use to attempt to verify the vault server.